 What would you want to read if you were on the receiving end of the press release?
 What details would captivate you, and what kind of information would you ideally want incorporated?
 Maybe you'd be thrilled if you read a direct quote from a company founder?

 Thinking like a journalist may not be your go-to now, but it should certainly be.
-Not only do you get insight on your own writing, you also get a sense for what will work, and what won't.
+Not only do you get insight into your own writing, you also get a sense of what will work, and what won't.

 Distribution takes one of two forms: either you self-distribute using email to send out your press release to journalists and media outlets...